rahuljoshi0801/ai-fitness-monitor-R2/README.md

 Ai driven fitness and nutrition prototype, focused on indian food.

 Most of the existing websites are:
-Subscription Based
+-Subscription Based
-Do not understand indian food properly
+-Do not understand indian food properly
-Use external APIs
+-Use external APIs
-Track diet, workout and steps separately
+-Track diet, workout and steps separately

 Because of this user get inaccurate calorie counts and not so useful advices which doesn't lead to expected results